DLA International GCSE and A-Level exam preparation

 Examination Sittings

-Students studying grades 10 - 12 (O-Level and AS level) or the full A Level will be required to write their final examinations at a registered examination centre.
-These external examinations are set and marked by Cambridge International Examinations (CIE) in the UK.
+Students studying GCSE, AS Level or the full A Level will be required to write their final examinations at a registered examination centre.
+These external examinations are set and marked in the UK.

 The Two-Sitting Rule

-In terms of the matriculation board HESA’s (Higher Education South Africa) requirements all AS level and Cambridge O-Level examinations used to apply for matric exemption, must be obtained in no more than two exam sessions.
+In terms of Universities South Africa's (USAF) requirements all AS Level and International GCSE examinations used to apply for matric exemption, must be obtained in no more than two exam sessions.

-According to HESA, all examinations taken in one calendar year, are regarded as one examination sitting.
-Therefore the Two-Sitting rule states that students must complete all Cambridge O-Level and AS level examinations within two calendar years from the start of the first Cambridge O-Level exam.
+According to USAF, all examinations taken in one calendar year, are regarded as one examination sitting.
+Therefore the Two-Sitting rule states that students must complete all GCSE and AS level examinations within two calendar years from the start of the first GCSE exam.

 Furthermore, students completing the full A Level, must complete all their examinations within one calendar year from the date of their AS Level examinations.